Andrew Garbarino: 2020

 Following the announcement that 14-term incumbent Representative Peter T. King would not run for reelection in 2020, Garbarino announced his candidacy for Congress in New York's 2nd congressional district.
 He ran in the June 23 Republican Party primary, and was endorsed by King, as well as the Nassau County and Suffolk County Republican Parties.
 He defeated Assemblyman Mike LiPetri, 65% to 35%.

-In the general election, Garbarino was the candidate of the Republican Party, the Conservative Party, the Libertarian Party, and the Serve America Movement.
-He defeated Jackie Gordon, the nominee of the Democratic, Working Families, and Independence parties, 53% to 46%.
+In the general election, Garbarino was the candidate of the Republican, Conservative, and Libertarian parties, and the Serve America Movement.
+He defeated Suffolk County legislator Jackie Gordon, the nominee of the Democratic, Working Families, and Independence parties, 53% to 46%.

+2022

+Garbarino won the Republican primary with 53.7% of the vote against primary challengers Robert Cornicelli and Mike Rakebrandt.

+In a rematch against 2020 Democratic nominee Jackie Gordon, Garbarino again defeated Gordon, 60.7% to 39.3%.

+2024

+Garbino won the general election with 59.8% of the vote against Democratic nominee Rob Lubin, who won 40.2% of the vote.

 Tenure

 Garbarino was sworn in on January 3, 2021.
+He is regarded as a moderate Republican, and he has often broken with his party on high-profile issues.

 On January 6, 2021, Garbarino did not object to the Electoral College results, saying:The role of Congress is not to overturn the election or to take actions that silence voters.
 The Constitution is clear, the votes must be counted and certified by the states and Congress has the constitutional obligation to accept those electors and certify each states’ elections.
 All 50 states have certified their elections and the majority of electors have cast their votes for President-Elect Joe Biden.
-While I join many Long Islanders in wishing the results were different, Congress does not have the constitutional authority to overturn the election.In March 2021, Garbarino was one of eight House Republicans to vote for the Bipartisan Background Checks Act of 2021.
+While I join many Long Islanders in wishing the results were different, Congress does not have the constitutional authority to overturn the election.In March 2021, Garbarino was one of 8 Republicans to vote for the Bipartisan Background Checks Act of 2021.

 Garbarino voted against the American Rescue Plan Act of 2021, as did every congressional Republican.

 On May 19, 2021, Garbarino was one of 35 Republicans who joined all Democrats in voting to approve legislation to establish the January 6, 2021 commission meant to investigate the storming of the U.S. Capitol.

-On November 5, 2021, Garbarino was one of 13 House Republicans who voted with a majority of Democrats in favor of the Infrastructure Investment and Jobs Act.
+On November 5, 2021, Garbarino was one of 13 Republicans who voted with a majority of Democrats in favor of the Infrastructure Investment and Jobs Act.
 Trump excoriated House Republicans who voted for the bill.

+In October 2023, Garbarino was one of 18 Republicans who voted against the nomination of Jim Jordan for Speaker of the House all three times.

+During passage of President Trump's budget called the "One Big Beautiful Bill Act" on May 22, 2025, Garbarino "fell asleep" and missed the vote.